arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/Remhos/README.md

 [+]  nqjpzbj              ^cmake@3.20.5%arm@21.0.0.879 cppflags="-Ofast -mcpu=native -ffast-math" ~doc+ncurses+openssl+ownlibs~qt build_type=Release arch=linux-amzn2-aarch64
 ```

-Although the ffast-math flag is supposed to be turned on by Ofast, we get a better performance by explicitly specifying it.

 The ReFrame script can be found at [remhos_compiler_tuning.py](remhos_compiler_tuning.py) and results are in the following tables.

 #### Compiler Flag Performance Result